Correia-jpv/fucking-awesome-dotnet-core/README.md

 * Stocks
   * [Trady](https://github.com/lppkarl/Trady) - Handy library for computing technical indicators, and it targets to be an automated trading system that provides stock data feeding, indicator computing, strategy building and automatic trading.
 * [System.Linq.Dynamic.Core](https://github.com/StefH/System.Linq.Dynamic.Core) - The .NET Standard (.NET Core) version from the System Linq Dynamic functionality.
+* [UnitsNet](https://github.com/angularsen/UnitsNet) - Units.NET gives you all the common units of measurement and the conversions between them.
 * Validation
   * [FluentValidation](https://github.com/JeremySkinner/FluentValidation) - Small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
   * [Valit](https://github.com/valit-stack/Valit) - A dead simple validation for .NET Core.
 No more if-statements all around your code.
 Write nice and clean fluent validators instead!